sophiehart/sa-kws-docs/source/05-reference.rst

 Notify
 -------

-This function allows to send a notification to one or more users of the app.
+This function allows you to send a notification to one or more users of the app.

 * Function: **app.notify**